mouseandthebillionaire/RAGE/docs/Q3/README.md

 Luke Jaaniste's thesis "Approaching the Ambient: Creative Practice and the Ambient Mode of Being" from 2007 seems like a good place to start when defining what we mean by ambient experiences.
 Interestingly enough, Jaaniste's proposal of the "ambient mode" is a bit counter to what we might think of as an ambient experience:

 _The ambient mode involves engaging with our surroundings as an ambient pervasive all-around field, without anything being prioritised into foreground and background.
-Without the salience of the foreground, what would need to become salient is the pervasive ambience itself._
+Without the salience of the foreground, what would need to become salient is the pervasive ambience itself._[^5]

 This is in opposition, in particular, to Brian Eno's concept of the ambient as being something that can move from foreground to background in the mindful attention of the audience.
 Eno's concept is more aligned with the use of Gestalt theory in traditional visual design fields.